AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 ## Setting up the Arduino IDE

-1. Install the Arduino IDE following the instuctions from from https://www.arduino.cc/en/Main/Software
+1. Install the Arduino IDE following the instructions from from https://www.arduino.cc/en/Main/Software

-2. Add the ESP8266 board package: In File > Preferences input http://arduino.esp8266.com/stable/package_esp8266com_index.json into the Additional Board Manager URLs field.
+2. Add the ESP8266 board package: In **File > Preferences** input http://arduino.esp8266.com/stable/package_esp8266com_index.json into the Additional Board Manager URLs field.

-3. In Tools > Board ... > Boards manager find and add the ESP8266 package.
-Now "Generic ESP8266" should be an option in the Tools > Boards menu.
+3. In **Tools > Board ... > Boards manager** find and add the **ESP8266** package.
+Now "Generic ESP8266" should be an option in the **Tools > Boards** menu.

+4. Go to **Sketch > Include Library > Manage Libraries...** and include the following dependencies of the default firmware for ANAVI Light Controller:

+* WiFiManager by tzapu (version 0.12.0)
+* ArduinoJson by Benoit Blanchon (version 5.11.1)
+* PubSubClient by Nick O'Leary (version 2.6.0)
+* Adafruit HTU21DF Library by Adafruit (version 1.0.1)
+* Adafruit APDS9960 Library by Adafruit (version 1.0.5)
+* DHT sensor library by Adafruit (version 1.3.0)
+* U8g2 by oliver (version 2.23.18)
+* OneWire (version 2.3.4)
+* DallasTemperature (version 3.8.0)
+* Adafruit Unified Sensor by Adafruit (version 1.0.2)

+*Note: Issues might be experienced if using different versions of the libraries.*

 ## Flashing Custom Firmware